 Some folks dislike photos of praying mantids snagging, killing and eating their prey.
 Well, often the "eating" part comes before the "killing" part.
 Still, they have to kill to live.
 We all do.
 Or someone does it for us.
 We've been seeing...

-A California buckeye blooming on the UC Davis campus.
+A camouflaged praying mantis dining on a bee.
 (Photo by Kathy Keatley Garvey)

-The taste of honey right from the hive--delicious!
+A honey bee cleaning her tongue.
 (Photo by Kathy Keatley Garvey)

-A jar of honey gleaming in the sun.
+A skipper (family Hesperiidae) on Tithonia.
 (Photo by Kathy Keatley Garvey)

 County fairs are filled with fun, food and festivities.
 They're meant to educate, inform and entertain.
 What we've always loved about the county fairs: the incredible exhibits.
 Especially exhibits dealing with photographs and paintings of insects.
 When...